Laboratory Research Technicians

 Karen is originally from Texas and recently graduated with her PhD in Entomology from Texas A&M University.
 She combines her knowledge of entomology with public health to study the ecology of vector-borne diseases.
 Her dissertation focused on the spatial epidemiology of West Nile Virus transmission dynamics in Texas to identify patterns between the landscape, climate, and demographic factors on WNV activity in Culex quinquefasciatus mosquitoes.
 Karen is also familiar with mosquito and tick field work/rearing, small and medium mammal sampling, avian sampling, and molecular work.
 Karen will be modeling habitats and looking at the spatial distribution of tick species and their associated diseases found in Pennsylvania.

 Project: The ecology of mange in black bears in Pennsylvania

-Hannah hails from Pennsylvania and has recently graduated with a MSc in Environmental Toxicology from Texas Tech University .
-She has worked extensively with zoonotic and vector-borne diseases including Zika and Flavivirus surveillance, encephalitis complex surveillance, mosquito trapping in the field, molecular techniques including RNA extraction, PCR and gel electrophoresis and imaging; necropsies, molecular test optimizations, disease screening; Feral Swine Disease surveillance, and large mammal tracking, trapping, and baiting, radio telemetry, and necropsies; disease screening using molecular techniques.
-Hannah will be leading the black bear project at Penn State in the hopes of learning more about the ecology of the mange epidemic facing black bears in the state.
+Hannah hails from Pennsylvania and has a MSc in Environmental Toxicology from Texas Tech University.
+She has worked extensively with zoonotic and vector-borne diseases.
+Hannah will be leading the black bear project at Penn State in the hopes of learning more about the ecology of mange in black bears.

 Alex Pagac - MSc Student